sourcelight/springboot-kafka/README.md

 **Steps**
-* Here, we've used th e@EnableKafkaStreams annotation to autoconfigure the required components
+* Here, we've used the @EnableKafkaStreams annotation to autoconfigure the required components
 * We create an "KafkaStreamsConfiguration" Bean
 * Spring Boot uses the above configuration and creates a KafkaStreams client to manage our application lifecycle
 * We build the Topology processor to keep a count of the words from input messages